 Review digest

-Teeth Whitening Reviews: Strips vs Dentist - What the Pros Actually Say
+Teeth Whitening Reviews: Strips vs Dentist, What the Pros Say

-Do whitening strips actually work, or do you need the dentist?
+Do whitening strips work, or do you need the dentist?
 We pulled two dentists, a dental hygienist and someone who has used Crest strips for a decade.
-The short version they all land on: peroxide strips genuinely whiten - they share the same active ingredient as professional gel, just weaker - so it comes down to how white you want to go and how fast, versus what you are willing to spend.
+They all land on the same point: peroxide strips whiten because they share the same active ingredient as professional gel, only weaker, so it comes down to how white you want to go and how fast, versus what you are willing to spend.
 Cost comparison only, not dental advice.

 Reviews are summarized and linked; each verdict is the creator's own.
 We are not affiliated with these channels.